 Primary responsibilities include news services, media relations, publications, internal communications, photography and advertising.
 Work-study students typically help prepare news releases and assist in other marketing communication services.

 Adventure Club--working with K-4 students.
-Supervising open gym on weekends.
+Supervising recreational activities for the community.
 Monthly calendar delivery.
 Office work--copies, database, pagemaker creative work, developing flyers, etc. Recreation Programs--soccer, bowling, basketball, skating, etc.

 Performing duties as a reading/math tutors.
 (Assignments may actually be made with the assistance of the School of Education/BVU.)